 The parking brake automatically releases when the accelerator is pressed.
-If the accelerator is pressed unintentionally when the ignition switch is on, the vehicle may move unexpectedly.
+If the ignition switch is on and the accelerator is pressed unintentionally, the vehicle may move unexpectedly.

 The automatic brake release feature protects the braking and motor control systems from critical damage that would occur if the vehicle were driven with the parking brake engaged.